Steve Wexler, author of The Big Picture: How to Use Data Visualization to Make Better Decisions – Faster

 - Steve talks about his fourth-grade teacher, Mario Messi, who developed his love of reading.
 He is part of Steve’s pursuit of data literacy.
 [01:45]

-- How do the best leaders create the best conditions that allow their people to be their best and perform at their best and make sure to celebrate it.
+- How do the best leaders create the best conditions that allow their people to be their best and perform at their best?
 [04:29]

 - The Big Picture and The Big Book of Dashboards are geared toward data visualization practitioners.
 Steve talks about his fear in writing about this topic of serving some things that experts may already know about.
 [06:07]

-- People tend to cling to their old tools, like spreadsheets, even if they are not as effectively reporting data as data visualization.
-Steve encourages us not to fear being a beginner again and embrace data literacy.
+- Why do people tend to cling to their old tools, like spreadsheets, even if they are not as effectively reporting data as data visualization.
+Does this relate to data literacy?
 [08:19]

-- Data visualization versus storytelling: How to go from being just data literate to be able to use data to tell a story or make decisions.
+- What are a few differences between data visualization versus storytelling?
+How to go from being just data literate to be able to use data to tell a story or make a decision.
 [14:27]

 - My Quest for the Best lightning round begins.
 [29:32]